Pinoccio/hardware-backpack-template/documentation/Backpackbus Protocol.rst

 When the address byte sent is beyond the end of the EEPROM, a nack is sent with an "Invalid address" error code.

-When the last byte of the EEPROM is read, that byte is sent as normal, followed by a nack and the "end of EEPROM" error code.
-In this case, the byte itself is valid, but no further bytes can be read.
+When the last byte of the EEPROM is read, that byte is sent and acked as normal.
+When another byte is read, which would cause a read outside of the EEPROM, an undefined value is returned which is then nacked, followed by the "Invalid address" error code.

-.. admonition:: Open Question: End of EEPROM error?

-        Should this work like described, or should the last byte be acked as normal and the next byte send dummy data and a nack?
-        The latter seems to make some more sense, but is probably harder to implement.
-Also, the meaning of the nak bit was also to indicate an error with processing the previous byte or preparing the next byte, and the error code clarifies which of the two cases is actually happening...

-        Same thing applies to EEPROM write.

 =====  =========  =========
 Bytes  Direction  Purpose